smp46/pingvin-share-x/docs/docs/setup/upgrading.md

    cd backend
    npm install
    npm run build
-   pm2 restart pingvin-share-backend
+   pm2 restart pingvin-share-x-backend

    # Start the frontend
    cd ../frontend
    npm install
    npm run build
-   pm2 restart pingvin-share-frontend
+   pm2 restart pingvin-share-x-frontend
    ```

-Note that environment variables are not picked up when using pm2 restart, if you actually want to change configs, you need to run ````pm2 --update-env restart````
+   Note that environment variables are not picked up when using pm2 restart, if you actually want to change configs, you need to run `pm2 --update-env restart`